A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

-This problem is referred to as the {\it robust counterpart} of \eqref{eq:opt_red}.
-A solution $p$ that satisfies \eqref{eq:robust} is referred to as {\it robust optimal solution}.
-This optimal solution is robust against uncertainty since it is feasible for \eqref{eq:opt_red} no matter which $\phi\in\mathcal U_k$ is chosen, and optimal with respect to the objective function $g_0$.
+A solution $p$ of \eqref{eq:robust} is robust against uncertainties in the parameter $\phi$ and is hence referred to as {\it robust optimal solution}.
+Note that the solution is feasible for \eqref{eq:opt_red} for all $\phi\in\mathcal U_k$ and optimal with respect to the objective function.

-The robust optimization problem \eqref{eq:robust} is difficult to solve due to its bi-level structure.
-This has been investigated in \cite{BGN09} for a variety of problems.
-In \cite{BN02} for general nonlinear problems it was proposed to replace the robust counterpart \eqref{eq:robust} by an approximation
+The introduced robust optimization problem \eqref{eq:robust} is of bi-level structure and hence difficult to solve.
+Thus it is required to develop tailored methods to solve the problem.
+For general nonlinear problems in \cite{BN02}, it is proposed to employ approximations.
+The {\it approximated robust counterpart} of \eqref{eq:robust} is then introduced as

-where the {\it approximated worst-case function} $\hat\varphi_i$ can be computed more efficiently compared to the original worst-case function $\varphi_i$.
-The new problem is then referred to as the {\it approximated robust counterpart} of \eqref{eq:opt_red}.

-In the following we investigate first and second order approximations of $\varphi_i$.
-While the first order approximation has already been investigated for the general nonlinear case in \cite{DBK06,Zha07}, the quadratic approximation is new.
-The second order approximation utilized in this work is a modification of the approach presented in \cite{Sic13}.
+where $\hat\varphi_i$ can be computed more efficiently compared to \eqref{eq:worstcasefunction} and is referred to as the {\it approximated worst-case function}.
+First and second order approximations $\hat\varphi_i$ of the worst-case function $\varphi_i$ will be considered.
+The first order approximation for the general nonlinear case was investigated in \cite{DBK06,Zha07} while the second order approximation is a recent approach \cite{LU17} and can be seen as a modification of \cite{Sic13}.